waltonjones/or_methods_authorea/Figures_Figure_1_Tissue_enrichment__.md

 ## Table 1: List of 30 selected proteins (iBAQ ratio over 10, ranked by MS/MS values)

-## Figure 2: Immunoprecipitation-immunoblotting (IP-WB of selected proteins from Table 1)

-## Figure 3: Changes on the odor-evoked activities upon RNAI of individual proteins (only ones with change)
+## Figure 2: Changes on the odor-evoked activities upon RNAI of individual proteins (only ones with change)
-* 3A (graphs): Only positive results
+* 2A (graphs): Only positive results
-* 3B (spike images): The recording window of paraffin oil stimulation and odor stimulation
+* 2B (spike images): The recording window of paraffin oil stimulation and odor stimulation

-## Figure 4: Decreased spontaneous activity upon RNAI of vir-1 and Rab5 (only ones with change)
+## Figure 3: Decreased spontaneous activity upon RNAI of vir-1 and Rab5 (only ones with change)
-* 4A (spike images): How vir-1 and Rab5 spontaneous activities look like, compared to the controls and orco1
+* 3A (spike images): How vir-1 and Rab5 spontaneous activities look like, compared to the controls and orco1
-* 4B (graphs)
+* 3B (graphs)